 Feel the Density and Weight

 You can tell you have thick hair by feeling its density and weight.
 Thick hair tends to feel full and heavy in your hand when you run your fingers through it.
-It may have a substantial amount of hair between your fingers, indicating a high density of strands.
+You will have a substantial amount of hair between your fingers, indicating a high density of strands.

 Observe How Much Hair You Lose